Writing Your First Limnoria Plugin¶

 irc.replySuccess()

-are handled by:
+Command arguments are declared by:

 Adding type converters, one for each parameter, to the list passed into